Skip to main content

 Under Freedom of Information legislation, the Welsh Government may be required to disclose the amount of Agile Cymru grant awarded and the name of the recipient.
 The Welsh Government’s current code of practice states that all recorded information provided by third parties will be considered for disclosure if it is requested.

-The Welsh Government will want to use a text agreed with you for publicity purposes concerning the success of any application and/or any subsequent success you may have.
+The Welsh Government will want to use a text for publicity purposes concerning the success of your project and/or any subsequent related success you may have.
+We will base this text on your application, excluding personal data, unless you request otherwise.

 United Kingdom General Data Protection Regulation (UK GDPR)